 When we say search engine, we primarily mean Google since it stands far from the competition.
 Still, if content writing has only Google in mind, it will sound odd, perhaps even robotic.
 On the other hand, if the content has only readers in mind, there is a high probability that it won’t contain keywords Google’s search engine is looking for.

-The best approach would be to have the content optimized both for the readers and Google.
+The best approach would be to have the content optimised both for the readers and Google.
 It is a hard balance to find, but it is far from impossible and worth all the effort.
-A well-written content, appealing to the readers and is at the same time optimized around sought after keywords, will surely grab the attention of the Google search algorithm and have greater chances of getting featured.
+A well-written content, appealing to the readers and is at the same time optimised around sought after keywords, will surely grab the attention of the Google search algorithm and have greater chances of getting featured.

 Proper SEO copywriting can boost UX signals